 Roxana Argueta de Suvillaga, Lower School Teacher

 Roxana Argueta de Suvillaga holds a Master’s Degree in Special Education and Early Childhood Education and Escalafón given by the Ministry of Education of El Salvador.
 After studying and working in Atlanta, GA for 10 years she came back to El Salvador and has dedicated most of her time in Early Childhood Education at Escuela Americana.
-Roxana graduated from EA in 1995 and enjoys doing exercise and spending quality time with her husband and 3 children, which also attend EA.
+Roxana graduated from EA in 1995.

 Fiorella Bove de García, Lower School Teacher

 Fiorella de García holds a Degree in Bachelor of Science in Early Childhood Education from University of the Ozarks (Clarksville, Arkansas).
 She has 10 years of experience working as a Kinder English Teacher and 2 years (including school year 2016-2017) working as a First Grade English Teacher at Escuela Americana.
 Fiorella is EA Class of 2000 and enjoys spending time with her family, especially her 3 year old son Gianluca and her 7 year old daughter Giovanna (Second Grade student at EA); she also enjoys diving with her husband and going to the beach with her family.